thevishwass/ResumeAnalyzer/README.md

 - Users upload or paste their resume and job description in the frontend.
 - The backend masks sensitive information like phone numbers and email addresses.
-- The sanitized data is securely sent to the Gemini API for analysis.
+- The sanitized data is securely sent to the ChatGPT API for analysis.
-- Gemini API returns a suitability score, matched skills, missing skills, and suggestions.
+- ChatGPT API returns a suitability score, matched skills, missing skills, and suggestions.
 - The frontend displays the results in real time for users to improve their resume.

 ### 📬 Contact